What is EDGE?

 NEW!
 EDGE ON MONDAYS!

-The "Thou Shall" Series challenges the middle school youth to look at the Ten Commandments not as a list of rules of all the things they should not do, but rather as a guideline that brings them to live lives of true freedom and happiness.
-This semester introduces the youth to the Ten Commandments as a whole and unpacks the first five of the Ten Commandments.
+The "Thou Shall" Series challenges the middle school youth to look at the Ten Commandments not solely as a list of rules of all the things they should not do, but also as a guideline that brings them to experience life with true freedom and happiness.
+This series introduces the youth to the Ten Commandments as a whole and unpacks the first five of the Ten Commandments.
+If you are looking for more resources or you want to know more about what happened at each night, check out our new ICYMI ("in case you missed it") pages after each EDGE night.

 Our Lady of Perpetual Help